 The Monitoring Committee has previously noted that for summer flounder, commercial fishery landings are well controlled with in-season closure authority and commercial quota monitoring systems which typically allow timely reactions to landings levels that approach quotas.
 The commercial fishery has underharvested their quota since 2018, more notably since 2019 when quotas were increased mid-year by approximately 50% (Table 3).
 Given the proposed decreases in commercial quota for 2024-2025, the Monitoring Committee may wish to consider the impact that this may have on commercial discards.
-The last time that the commercial quotas were quite low (lower than the proposed quota for 2024-2025).
+The last time that the commercial ACL was exceeded based on higher-than-expected discards was in 2017 and 2018, when commercial quotas were quite low (lower than the proposed quota for 2024-2025).
 In general, commercial dead discards are not strongly correlated with commercial quotas or landings, but there could be more of an impact in unusually low quota years.
-The Monitoring Committee could consider potential changes in commercial discards (see section below).
+The Monitoring Committee could consider potential changes in commercial discards in terms of management uncertainty and/or in specifying expected commercial discards (see section below).
 Staff note that a buffer between the ACL and ACT in response to this concern may exacerbate the problem by further lowering commercial quotas and therefore recommends maintaining ACTs=ACLs.